 Volvo 850 and T5/T5R (1992 - 1997)

-The Volvo 850 was a game-changer for its maker, even if it didn't look like one.
+When it arrived in 1991, the Volvo 850 was a game-changer for its maker - even if it didn't look like one.
 It marked a turning point for Volvo, because it finally saw that most conservative of Swedish carmakers fully embrace front-wheel drive - 10 years after most of the opposition.
 Not that you'd know to look at it - at the time you'd have sworn it was a scaled-down 740.

-Top in the new range at launch was the T5, a five-cylinder sporting model with 230bhp on tap, and little visual clue to its near 150mph capability.
+Top of the new range at launch was the T5, a turbocharged five-cylinder sporting model with 230bhp on tap, and little visual clue to its near 150mph capability.
 Two years later, that was trumped by the T5R.
 And it was this car that that really caused people to sit up and take notice.
-With a wheelspin inducing 250bhp from its turbocharged 2435cc engine, pumped through the front wheels, here was a Volvo that was both safe and practical yet also fast and a little sexy.
+With a wheelspin-inducing 250bhp from its turbocharged 2435cc engine, pumped through the front wheels, here was a Volvo that was both safe and practical yet also fast and a little sexy.

-And thanks to the exploits of Tom Wakinshaw Racing in British Touring Cars, the estate will always be remembered for its exploits in track!
-Getting rare now.
+Thanks to the exploits of Tom Wakinshaw Racing in British Touring Cars, the estate will always be remembered for its exploits on track.